j-marple-dev/SLAMBOX-SDK/docs/getting_started/tutorial.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-The device name `enx5ad1753eff84` is the OTG ethernet connection of SLAMBOX
+The device name `enx5ad1753eff84` is the OTG ethernet connection of SLAMBOX.

-Then set the device's IP
+Then set the device's IP.

-In this example, set the static IP to `192.168.101.5`
+In this example, we set the static IP to `192.168.101.5`

 ```bash
 # set device's IP